eclipse-tractusx/managed-service-orchestrator/README.md

 ### Steps
 1. Clone the GitHub Repository - https://github.com/eclipse-tractusx/autosetup-backend
-2. Get your instance of postgres running.
+2. Get your instance of postgres running
 3. Setup your project environment to JDK 18
 4. Start the application from your IDE.